Life As a Claims Adjuster, Examiner, or Investigator

 - Independent Insurance Adjuster

 In 2016, there was an estimated number of 311,100 jobs in the United States for Claims Adjuster, Examiner, or Investigator.
 There is little to no growth in job opportunities for Claims Adjuster, Examiner, or Investigator.
-The BLS estimates 24,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 24,500 job openings in this field each year.

 The states with the most job growth for Claims Adjuster, Examiner, or Investigator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, District of Columbia, or Mississippi.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Claims Adjuster, Examiner, or Investigator

 Claims Adjusters, Examiners, and Investigators make between $39,620 and $98,660 a year.